cwshugg/plado/README.md

-# PLADO - "Painless Azure DevOps" Command-Line Interface
+# PLADO - Program Launcher for Azure DevOps

 This contains code involving my idea for writing a command-line application that interacts with the Azure DevOps API, using the official Microsoft Python API